dmentipl/phantom-build/README.md

 ### phantom-config

-[phantom-config](https://github.com/dmentipl/phantom-config) is a Pythoon package designed to parse, convert, modify, and generate Phantom config files.
+[phantom-config](https://github.com/dmentipl/phantom-config) is a Python package designed to parse, convert, modify, and generate Phantom config files.
 It also facilitates generating multiple files from dictionaries for parameter sweeps.

 ### phantom-setup